 New weights for an existing typeface

 For cosmetic giant, Shiseido, CastleType was commissioned to create extra light and extra bold weights as well as clean up the digital versions of existing weights of their proprietary font designed by the world-famous Swiss type designer, Adrian Frutiger.
 As Mr. Frutiger "was tired of type design" at the time, he gave his permission for me to create the new weights.
 Under the exacting supervision of Shiseido's creative director, Kazuo Yasuhara, two new weights (as well as a subsequent medium weight) were created that complement the Frutiger originals.
 Examples of the new, extreme weights are shown below.
 One evening, while shopping at Macys, I was pleased to notice a cosmetics box cover (see above right) elegantly using these fonts in white on shiny red.
 I've also noticed that Shiseido is currently using the fonts that I digitized for them on their website.

 I recently noticed in the wonderful book, Adrian Frutiger Typefaces: The Complete Works a footnote in the chapter on the typeface Shiseido: "The Shiseido alphabet was extended over the course of time ... albeit without the participation of Adrian Frutiger."
 That would be referring to my work.
 In fact, there is a photo of a product brochure, that happens to be the same as the one I had already added here, except that the one shown below uses the new weights.
-You can compare the difference in the weights used with those in the book; in the sample here, I think Shiseido used the Extra Light and Medium.
+You can compare the difference in the weights used with those in the book; in the sample here, Shiseido used the Extra Light and Medium that I digitized.

 • Custom Font Design